-- 1. Market livestock animals will be tagged in coordination with the Superintendent of the appropriate species.
-Online entries must be completed for all classes. - 2.
-Exhibitors must show their own animals for showmanship.
-The showmanship animal must also be entered in a conformation class.
-For more information, see Exhibits and Facility Rule #11. - 3.
-All exhibitors will report to their department superintendent upon arrival at the fairgrounds to verify entries. - 4.
-All live animal projects must arrive at Fair clean.
-Animals failing to be appropriately clean will not be allowed to unload.
-General and expected soiling during transport is acceptable.
-All ear tags required to show must be clean and readable prior to unloading.
-All animals must complete an approved vet check before unloading and weighing in. - 5.
-All Market Animals must have Mandatory Market form turned in by April 1st and have Mandatory Health Record Form completed at Fair check in. - 6.
-C.O.O.L. forms are required for market poultry, lambs and goats, and must be turned in by fair weighin - 7.
+- 1. 4-H Records are encouraged for all youth members; however, record book checks are NOT required for Fair participation.
+All record book information can be found at: https://extension.oregonstate.edu/4h/lane/4-h-record-books - 2.
+All market animals WILL be required to submit the up to date Market Animal Health Record at Fair weigh in. - 3.
+Mandatory Market forms will be due Thursday, February 15th at 5:00 PM to the OSU Lane County Extension Office.
+All lines on the form must be fully filled out and turned in as original hard copies. - 4.
+C.O.O.L. forms are required for market poultry, lambs and goats, and must be turned in by fair weigh-in. - 5.
 BEEF: Brand inspection regulations in effect at show time will be enforced.
 All cattle transported in any manner must be accompanied by a transportation certificate, a brand inspection certificate, a special brand inspection certificate, or a memorandum brand inspection certificate.
 Evidence of ownership must accompany each beef exhibit and this evidence (E-Slip/Transportation Slip) must be turned in to the superintendent before weighing or penning.